tranquyetdev/devsecops-101/README.md

 - Use AWS Management Console to complete each lab
 - Then write Terraform code to provision the infrastructure
 - Then `terraform destroy` to clean up
+- Github Actions as the CI/CD tool
+- Nx monorepo

 # Terraform Code Structure